 When you can look at your tree and see the shape you were trying to create (or at least a rough approximation).

 If you’re trying to create a vase-shaped tree with 10 limbs and you can only count 5 in your three-year-old tree, you’re not there yet.
 However, if the tree has 6 limbs evenly spaced around an open centre, you might decide to call it a lovely vase and say the establishment pruning is done.

-That means there’s no need to make any more severe heading cuts to create new branches.
-You can start the welcome transition to maintenance pruning, and start letting your tree grow some fruit.
+That means there’s no need to make any more severe heading cuts to create new limbs.
+You can start the welcome shift to maintenance pruning, and start letting your tree grow some fruit.